PhD research project of Dr. Ershad Tavakol

 Expression of genes related to ABA biosynthesis and response to ABA under low potassium supply was negatively affected.
 In contrast, under osmotic stress conditions, a considerable upregulation in ABA biosynthesis was observed.
 Here, the expression of genes related to the light reactions of photosynthesis reduced proportionally according to the level of stress, being more affected by low K supply compared to sufficient K supplied plants.
 Therefore, it was suggested that under osmotic stress conditions, when plants are trying to avoid ROS production by avoiding energy absorption, optimized K supply allows them to absorb more light energy and properly consume it through improved photosynthesis.
 This eventuates in reduced ROS production under the latter conditions.

-Overall, based on the results of the studies performed by Mr. Tavakol, he concluded that low biomass WUE under low K supply is not due to inefficient water loss through the stomata, but rather due to energy consumption for secondary compounds production.
+Overall, based on the results of the studies performed by Ershad Tavakol, he concluded that low biomass WUE under low K supply is not due to inefficient water loss through the stomata, but rather due to energy consumption for secondary compounds production.
 It was also hypothesized that increased respiration as well as changes in the leaf morphology could account for the reduced WUE under low K supply treatment.
 Additionally, it was concluded that under osmotic stress, switching low K supply to high K supply causes the plants to switch from a surviving strategy which is highly energy inefficient to a resistant strategy being highly energy efficient and aiding them in photosynthetic performance leading to limited yield losses.

-More about Ershad Tavakol:
+More about Dr. Ershad Tavakol: